pglevy/portfolio/_features/sms.md

 ---
 title: Sophia Music Studio
 link: "https://sophiamusicstudio.com/"
+image: "sophiamusicstudio.com_(iPad Pro).png"
-description: My wife has taught voice and piano for many years, but she became bored with the repetitive nature of ongoing lessons, so we reimagined her business as a project-based service.
+description: My wife has taught voice and piano for many years, but she tired of the monotony of ongoing lessons, so we reimagined and re-launched her business as a project-based service.
 category: home
 ---